jrdurandt/joltc-odin/README.md

 To generate bindings from the joltc.h

 1. Download and build bindgen, see: https://github.com/karl-zylinski/odin-c-bindgen
-2. Download the joltc.h (https://github.com/amerkoleci/joltc/blob/main/include/joltc.h) and place in project root
+2. Ensure that the joltc dependency is pulled (`git submodule init`, `git submodule update`)
 3. Run the bindgen (note: on Windows it's will be bindgen.exe and on linux/macOS it's bindgen.bin):
 `bindgen.bin bindgen`
 4. Generated bindings: `bindgen/temp/joltc.odin`

 Can copy the bindings as required.
-For this package it's copied to jolt/jolt.odin
+For this package it's copied to ./jolt.odin

+TODO: Script to automate this bindgen

 ## Issues
 Only tested on Linux (Ubuntu 24.04 and Pop!_OS 22.04).

-Leveraging Zig's cross-compile powers to build for Windows and macOS but NOT tested on those platforms.
-Please submit any issues to platform compatibility and I will look at it.
-I do have access to Windows and MacOS to test, just too lazy too, will do so in future, just trying to get a stable, unsable and easily updateable binding running first.
+## Changes:
+- Removed Zig as build dependency.
+I was leveriging the cross-compile but testing the Windows generated libraries causes issues.
+Falling back to manual build per platform to ensure it's correct.
+- Added and then removed pre-built libraries.
+Same issue, was using Zig to build the libraries but caused issues.
+- Removed runic as bindgen for odin-c-bindgen as it's simpler to use and produces nicer bindings